MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

    ```

    > [!NOTE]
-   > When you are generating the X.509 certificate, make sure the key length is at least 2048 .
+   > When you are generating the X.509 certificate, make sure the key length is at least 2048.
 Shorter key lengths are not accepted as valid keys.

 2. Open the Certificates MMC snap-in and connect to your user account.

 3. Find the new certificate in the Personal folder and export the public key to a base64-encoded file (for example, mycompanyname.cer).
-Your application will use this certificate to communicate with AAD, so make sure you retain access to the private key as well.
+Your application will use this certificate to communicate with Azure AD, so make sure you retain access to the private key as well.

    > [!NOTE]
    > You can use Windows PowerShell to extract the thumbprint and base64-encoded public key.
 Other platforms provide similar tools to retrieve properties of certificates.